-With the Conversations Series, we create a positive image for Black girls to refer to, by having conversations with different business owners, entrepreneurs and creators.
+The Conversations Series, creates a positive image for young girls to refer to, by having conversations with different business owners, entrepreneurs and creators.
 Here, we are catching up with Mia Saine is a non-binary Black creative seeking to share a more positive, inclusive narrative.
 They graduated from Memphis College of Art in 2017.
 Since then, they have specialised in commercial illustration, branding design, advertising design and environmental design.
 We really enjoy Mia, minimal and colourful digital illustrations.
 Their work amplifies the voices and experiences of minorities.
 Before becoming an illustrator, Mia was a full-time graphic designer.
-They continue to collaborate with others to bring awareness to encourage others to create a better tomorrow
+They continue to collaborate with others to bring awareness to encourage others to create a better tomorrow.

 Our featured artist for Issue 5 The Birthday Issue is Elizabeth Lander.
 You can read all about her creative journey.
 Buy our latest issue here

 Little People, Big Dreams: Michelle Obama is your second illustration book.
 How closely did you work with Maria Isabel Sanchez Vegara?
 What was the experience like?

 I would say that the Little People, Big Dreams: Michelle Obama's book is the second book that I've illustrated.
 The first book series that I illustrated was for a New York children's education organisation.
 Which was educational reading material for children.
 Creating illustrations for the Michelle Obama story was different, however super fun.
 We mostly worked with Maria through email and zoom.
 Her feedback was incredible.
 It was a very sufficient streamline.
 It was a team collaboration; I was also working with Quarto publishers in the UK and US team.